-A good example is when you are running.
-There’s often a moment on a run when it starts to feel uncomfortable, tings of pain sets in, and a loud booming voice of “I can’t do this!” usually follows right after.
+An example most of us can relate to is when we are running or exercising.
+There’s often a moment on a run when it starts to feel uncomfortable, tinges of pain sets in, and a loud booming voice of “I can’t do this!” usually follows right after.
 Instead of listening to the “I can’t, it’s too painful, I will never make it” start talking to yourself with words of encouragement.

 I did this one day while working out.
 It was a grueling workout, and I had never pushed my body to that limit before.
 I mean, muscles were working I didn’t even knew I had!
 I wanted so badly to give up.
 My mind went straight to, “this is too difficult, I want to stop.”
 But then the instructor began repeating those magical words, “You can do this, it is easy, it is a cinch!”
 Something magical happened.
 My body began to work faster and harder.
 I found a new source of energy to power through and finish the workout.
 Immediately I thought, wow I need to apply this to the rest of my life.

-Think about what you have set for yourself, career goals, health goals, relationship goals.
+Now, think about what you have set for yourself: career goals, health goals, relationship goals.
 Whatever it is, start talking yourself into your dreams.
 Wake up in the morning saying “I got this!”
 When you feel like calling it quits around a dream you’ve been pursuing, say “I am almost there, I can do this”.
 When you are working towards a big health goal, start talking positively about your progress.
-Say to yourself internally or out loud “I am more than able, it is a cinch!”
+Say to yourself internally or out loud “I am more than able to do this.”

 Have you tried talking yourself into your dreams before?
 Let me know your experience in the comments below!